liquinlab/elm-smile/docs/imagesvideo.md

 </script>
 ```

-Then, im `app_timeline.js`, import it in addition to the module itself.
+Then, in `design.js`, import it in addition to the module itself.

 ```javascript
 // Before: